blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 			- A distinction is made between Para Brahman, which is Purushottam Narayan (Supreme God), which is thought to reside in Swaminarayana, and Akshar Brahman, which is the cause of cosmic order
 			- The original Swaminarayana Sampradaya believed that Akshar is the abode of Purushottam
 			- BAPS believe that Akshar Brahman is always present in Earth as a guru, and an ideal devotee, in whom Purushottam Brahman resides
 - 6.4.
-Dvaita / Tattvavada Vedanta (Dualistic)
+Dvaita / Tattvavada Vedanta (Dualistic / Proposition of Elements)
 	- By Madhavacharya
 - 6.5.
 Shuddha Advaita Vedanta (Pure Oneness)
 	- By Vallabhacharya